ferris-wufei/algorithm_ml/README.md

 - C45
 - CART

+Features:
-Missing values in both training and testing dataset will be handled automotically (broadcasting into all sub-branches to get weight results).
+- Missing values in both training and testing dataset will be automotically broadcast into all sub-branches to get weight results.
+- Support of randomized training feature candidates in function train() to incorporate with Random Forrest algorithm.

+### ml_random_forrest.py
+Random Forrest based on ml_decision_trees.py

 ### ml_logistic_regression.py
 - basic logistic regression, optimized with CVX